-Tune in to your foodie side and enjoy some pizza, espresso, cannoli and other classic Italian cuisine.
+Tune in to your foodie side and enjoy some pizza, espresso, cannoli, and other classic Italian cuisines.
 The North End is the best place to experience fresh, delicious food.
 Book a reservation if you want dinner there on a weekend evening!

 Visit Isabella Stewart Gardner Museum & Museum of Fine Arts

 Museum of Fine Arts in Boston is one of the largest, most-visited art museums in the world.
-Within walking distance of Fenway Court you can visit these both in the same day!
+Within walking distance of Fenway Court, you can visit these both on the same day!

 Experience the North End